ansys/pydpf-core/docs/source/user_guide/operators.rst

     min_max = ops.min_max.min_max(displacement)

 This automatically connects the matching ``displacement`` output with the matching ``min_max`` input.
-It can also be done manually using the :py:meth:`connect()
+You can also use the :py:meth:`connect()
-<ansys.dpf.core.dpf_operator.Operator.connect>` method to connect the outputs of
+<ansys.dpf.core.dpf_operator.Operator.connect>` method to manually connect
-one operator to the inputs of another operator with:
+the outputs of one operator to the inputs of another operator:

 .. code-block:: python